‘Game-changer’: India-Middle East economic corridor unveiled at G20

 No immediate details of the value of the deal were available.

-Radha Kumar, an analyst, said it is a “wonderful initiative” that will offer an alternative to China’s Belt and Road Initiative
+Radha Kumar, an independent analyst, said it is a “wonderful initiative” that will offer an alternative to China’s Belt and Road Initiative

-“China’s powers are increasing so rapidly that many countries feel the need to have alternatives,” she told Al Jazeera from New York.
+“China’s powers are increasing so rapidly that many countries feel the need to have alternatives,” she told Al Jazeera from New Delhi.

 But she added that the new project would not necessarily undermine China’s global infrastructure project, which has its own independent existence.